hbctraining/Intro-to-R/lessons/04_introR-data-wrangling.md

 ***
 **Exercise**

-Use the `samplegroup` vector we created in a previous lesson, and change that to an ordered factor such that KO < CTL < OE.
+Use the `samplegroup` factor we created in a previous lesson, and change that to an ordered factor such that KO < CTL < OE.

 ---